seymoneg/seymoneg/README.md

 ## Hi there 👋😄

 ### I'm a Full Stack Web Developer at IBM.
-Currently, I'm working on my [Full Stack Web Developer Capstone Project](https://github.com/seymoneg/agfzb-CloudAppDevelopment_Capstone).
+Currently, I'm working on my [Full Stack Web Developer Capstone Project](https://github.com/seymoneg/agfzb-CloudAppDevelopment_Capstone) for a certification that I'm doing.

 ### I graduated from East Carolina University with a Bachelor of Science in Computer Science (Dec '22) and from Wake Technical Community College with an Associate of Science in Data Science and Programming Support (Dec '18).
 I have experience with:
 - Python